 All of this depends very much on the musicians' (and your) attitude.
 If they have the attitude “We know we're not very good, and we'd like to improve”, I would be willing to spend a lot of time helping them.
 Of course that's easier for me, as I'm a musician too, but if you're a caller and a dancer you will still be able to help them by telling them what works and what doesn't work from your point of view.
 Go along to their practice sessions and pretend you're calling to a group of dancers, so that the band can see things as you do.
 You might even go all the way and take a few dancers along with you.
 This is not the same as being at the club night, where the band may feel under considerable pressure to get things right instantly.
 You're on their territory, and you can make it clear that the purpose of the evening is to help them rather than to give the dancers what they want.
 Choose your dancers carefully; they can also give useful feedback to the band about things inexperienced musicians never think about.
 Praise any improvement and perhaps throw down a challenge occasionally (I'm back to Dale Carnegie again) — let them know that they are appreciated.
 Most musicians want to improve; they just need some instruction and encouragement.
 Maybe you know a good band leader who would come along occasionally and give them the sort of technical advice that you can't do yourself — you'll find most good band leaders very willing to do this.
 And of course there are musicians' workshops at Festivals and Folk Camps.

-Of course I must give the other side too.
+But I must give the other side too.
 There are musicians who have been bad for years and have no intention of changing.
 I'm afraid your only option here is to try and create a new band.
-And with a bad band it's probably even more important to find out what they enjoy playing, because they will probably play that better.
+And with a bad band it's even more important to find out what they enjoy playing, because they will probably play that better.
 You have my sympathy.

 One of the follow-up activities after this weekend — if you want to take it further — is observing other callers and writing a report.
 Several well-known callers have been very reluctant when a student from the Callers Course has asked if they can observe them.
 But the fact is, dancers are observing callers all the time — it's just that they make their comments to the other dancers rather than to the caller!
 They may not be doing it consciously, but they know which callers they like, which callers irritate them, and which callers explain the dances well but somehow don't inspire them.
 As a caller, you can learn a tremendous amount from other callers — both good points to take on board, and bad points to avoid.
 Often the best way is to record them (after asking permission from the band and caller) — that way you have a chance to study everything at your leisure.
 Of course, you won't pick up all the interaction between caller, band and dancers; maybe several video cameras is a better idea, but this would intimidate any caller!